Anti-tank gun: World War I and Interwar period

 The first specialized anti-tank weaponry consisted of anti-tank rifles.
 These emerged from the mixed results of deploying field artillery against tanks during World War I, and the need to produce a more economical weapon to destroy them.
-Most anti-tank rifles were over 1.3 m in length, however, and difficult for infantrymen to operate in the confines of their trenches.
+Most anti-tank rifles were over 1.3 m in length, however, and difficult for soldiers to operate in the confines of their trenches.
 They could penetrate a tank's armor at long range, but without explosive firepower, often failed to cause catastrophic damage, kill, or even seriously injure the crew, or disable the tank.
-A number of infantry support guns designed to defeat hard targets such as fortified machine gun emplacements were used as makeshift anti-tank weapons, including the French Canon d'Infanterie de 37 modèle 1916 TRP.
+Many infantry support guns designed to defeat hard targets such as fortified machine gun emplacements were used as makeshift anti-tank weapons, including the French Canon d'Infanterie de 37 modèle 1916 TRP.
 The 3.7 cm Tankabwehrkanone 1918 im starrer Räder–lafette was probably the first dedicated anti-tank gun in service.
 However, its gun barrel was based on an earlier Hotchkiss 5-barrelled rotary-cannon.
 The 3.7 cm TAK 1918 was designed and built for the Imperial German Army in 1918.
 The 3.7 cm Pak 36 which first appeared in 1928 was probably the first purpose-built anti-tank gun.
 Weighing some 160 kg, the Pak 36 could inflict a catastrophic kill on a tank rather than merely penetrating its armor plate.
-Towed guns similar to the Pak 36 were the only anti-tank weapon issued to European armies during the 1930s, and a number of influential designs proliferated, such as the Böhler gun.
+Towed guns similar to the Pak 36 were the only anti-tank weapon issued to European armies during the 1930s, and several influential designs proliferated, such as the Böhler gun.
 By the late 1930s, anti-tank guns had been manufactured by companies in Germany, Austria, France, Czechoslovakia, Belgium, Great Britain, Denmark, and Sweden.
 A few countries, such as the Soviet Union, also manufactured foreign designs under license.